harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ### Issuing Refunds

 Occasionally receivers using your applications will need to issue refunds.
 The obvious way to do that, which is very unsafe, is simply to return the satoshis to the output script from which they came.
-For
-example:
+For example:

-* Alice wants to buy a widget from Bob, so Bob gives Alice a price and Bitcoin address.
+* Alice wants to buy a widget from Bob, so Bob gives Alice a price and Bitcoin [address][].

-* Alice opens her wallet program and sends some satoshis to that address.
-Her wallet program automatically chooses to spend those satoshis from one of its unspent outputs, an output corresponding to the Bitcoin address mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN.
+* Alice opens her [wallet][] program and sends some [satoshis][] to that address.
+Her wallet program automatically chooses to spend those satoshis from one of its [unspent outputs][utxo], an output corresponding to the Bitcoin address mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN.

 * Bob discovers Alice paid too many satoshis.
 Being an honest fellow, Bob refunds the extra satoshis to the MjSk[...] address.

-This seems like it should work, but Alice is using a centralized multi-user web wallet which doesn't give unique addresses to each user, so it has no way to know that Bob's refund is meant for Alice.
+This seems like it should work, but Alice is using a centralized multi-user web wallet which doesn't give [unique addresses][] to each user, so it has no way to know that Bob's refund is meant for Alice.
 Now the refund is a unintentional donation to the company behind the centralized wallet, unless Alice opens a support ticket and proves those satoshis